CodeHarrington/Project-1/README.md

 * #### Navigation bar is visible on the top of each website.
 It is responsive and will adapt to mobile devices.
 * Navigation scheme:

-    * in the center is a logo text.
+    * In the center is a logo text.
     * On right side there are four links.
 It contains:
         * Home
         * information